neuml/txtchat/README.md

 </p>

 <p align="center">
-    <b>Autonomous agents - RAG - language model powered chat</b>
+    <b>Local chat assistants with AI superpowers</b>
 </p>

 -------------------------------------------------------------------------------------------------------------------------------------------------------

-txtchat builds autonomous agents, retrieval augmented generation (RAG) processes and language model powered chat applications.
+txtchat helps you build your own local chat assistants with AI superpowers.

 ![demo](https://raw.githubusercontent.com/neuml/txtchat/master/demo.gif)

-The advent of large language models (LLMs) has pushed a reimagination of search.
-LLM-powered search can do more.
-Instead of just bringing back results, search can now extract, summarize, translate and transform content into answers.
+The advent of large language models (LLMs) has pushed us to reimagine how we work.
+We can now do much more than just manually searching for answers, processing each result and then executing our tasks. `Agents` are like ⚡superpowered⚡ versions of ourselves that can find information, digest it and make decisions exponentially faster than ever before.

 txtchat adds a set of intelligent agents that are available to integrate with messaging platforms.
 These agents or personas are associated with an automated account and respond to messages with AI-powered responses.
 Workflows can use large language models (LLMs), small models or both.